 Copywriting isn't like other forms of writing.
 Good copy is about persuasion and direction.
 As a copywriter, you need to motivate people to take an action of some sort.

-As such, your knowledge of human psychology is more important than your natural writing ability.
+As such, knowledge of human psychology is arguably more important than natural writing ability.

 But guess what?